azure-rtos/azure-iot-preview/samples/sample_azure_iot_embedded_sdk/README.md

 ## IoTHub connect using X509 cert

 Sample connects to the device in the IoTHub using X509 cert.
-To register new device in IoTHub use the [doc](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started) to create device with X509 cert (RSA is only supported).
+To generate self signed cert use the same steps mention in [IoTHub connect using X509 cert](#iothub-connect-using-x509-cert) section.
+Once certificate is generated, register new device in IoTHub with this cert (RSA is only supported) using the x509 getting started [document](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started).
 After device registration is complete, copy the connection string for the device with following format **HostName=<>;DeviceId=<>;x509=true**.
 Add following macros to your compiler option.

 ```
 #define HOST_NAME                                   "<Hostname from connection string>"
 #define DEVICE_ID                                   "<DeviceId from connection string>"
 #define USE_DEVICE_CERTIFICATE                      1
-#define DEVICE_CERT                                 {0x00, 0x00} /* your X509 cert der format hex values */
-#define DEVICE_PRIVATE_KEY                          {0x00, 0x00} /* your private key hex values */
 #define DEVICE_KEY_TYPE                             NX_SECURE_X509_KEY_TYPE_RSA_PKCS1_DER /* Right now only RSA certs are supported*/
 ```

 Steps to create self-signed certs using openssl